Rai-Mo/se-assignment-day-2-git-and-github-Rai-Mo-fork/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+A foundational tool in the modern developer's toolkit, version control tools keep a historical record of software changes in a specialized database, logging edits made by individual developers.
+When conflicts emerge, developers can look back and resolve code conflicts, minimizing disruption to the codebase.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?